 The Charlbury Speakeasy aims to present top quality live music interspersed with poetry, prose, journalism or comedy in a relaxed, club-style setting.
 It happens on Friday evenings through the year at The Shed in Nine Acres Lane OX7 3QZ.
 The doors open at 8pm and there's no advance booking.
-You can drink whatever you can carry in with you.
+It's a bring-your-own-evening – you can drink whatever you can carry in with you.
 Come on your own and meet people or come with friends and make it a party – get the weekend started in style!